 She continues, “When this nerve is turned on, you can experience pain- which can be all different types such as pulsating, throbbing, pressure, searing, jabbing, tingling, and burning, anywhere in your head and face.
 This nerve also connects to other nerves at the back of the neck and in the sinuses.
 When one nerve decides to be turned on, other connected nerves can follow- where there is a party, all like to join in!”

 Many people mistake this migraine activity to be a sinus headache or sinus migraine, then become frustrated when their sinus medication doesn’t help their pain (although sometimes it can).
 Understanding the differences between the two can help you manage your headaches better and it could even help you prevent them altogether.

 What most people don’t realize is that true sinus headaches are actually quite uncommon and are often over diagnosed or misdiagnosed.
 Sinusitis is an inflammation of the sinuses, often due to a bacterial infection.
 The sinuses are air pockets that are situated at certain points in the facial bones.
 Scientists are not certain the exact purpose of sinuses.
 Some believe that it helps enhance the voice through resonation while others believe it may be a way for the body to humidify the air during inhalation.
 They are usually empty but do have a very thin mucus layer along the walls.

 There are four pairs of paranasal sinuses, meaning that there are two at the same points on the left and right.
-They are: